eead-csic-compbio/allopolyploids/README.md

 The Phylogenomic Subgenomic Detection (PhyloSD) pipeline includes three sequential Nearest Diploid Species Node, Bootstrapping Refinement, and Subgenome Assignment algorithms.

-The protocol is explained in detail in the article (publication in process) titled:
+The protocol is explained in detail in the article (Accepted in The Plant Journal) titled:

-PhyloSD: Phylogenomic detection of known and ghost subgenomes of polyploid plants R Sancho, LA Inda, A Díaz-Pérez, DL Des Marais, SP Gordon, J Vogel, B Contreras-Moreira, P Catalán
+Tracking the Ancestry of Known and ‘Ghost’ Homeologous Subgenomes in Model Grass Brachypodium Polyploids Rubén Sancho, Luis A. Inda, Antonio Díaz-Pérez, David L. Des Marais, Sean Gordon, John P. Vogel, Joanna Lusinska, Robert Hasterok, Bruno Contreras-Moreira, Pilar Catalán.
+The supporting information (supplementary tables, figures, appendix and methods) that accompanies this paper can be found at Dryad repository https://doi.org/10.5061/dryad.ncjsxksqw

 A Docker container with all dependencies installed can be found at: